Ahmadgoma/Design-Pattern-PHP/Structural/Adapter/readme.md

 #### Examples:
 1 - Memory card need to transfer data on it to computer with card reader "adapter".

-2 - Fetching videos from 3rd (Youtube - Vimeo).
+2 - Fetching videos from 3rd party libraries (Youtube - Vimeo).